Linux74656/SpaceEngineersLinuxPatches/README.md

   # Known issues:

+  ##### List of Known Issues (Scroll down to find more information on an issue listed):

+  1: Freeze at starup

+  2: rundll32.exe error popup

+  3: Looping Sound

+  4: Popping/Crackling Sound

   ### Issue 1:
   Broken starup and misssing videos, causing startup freeze that requires user input to get past the splash screen.